-These features present quotations from The Order of Confirmation and other rites of the Church.
-A rite is an official liturgical celebration.
+This feature presents quotations from the Rite of Confirmation and other rites of the Church.
+A rite is an official liturgical celebration, such as the Rite of Baptism for Children and the Rite of Confirmation.

 Words from the Word

 The "Words from the Word" are Scripture quotations.